 Oxalates inhibit the body’s ability to absorb calcium, and, as a result, calcium is accumulated in the kidney and oxalate stones are formed.
 Foods such as beetroot, chocolates, celery, berries, asparagus, parsley, soy products, peanuts, almonds, cashew nuts, grains such as whole wheat, and oatmeal have oxalate.

 In any case, reducing the intake of calcium is only done per physician advice, as calcium is very important for maintaining healthy teeth and bones.
 Moreover, studies do not show that reducing calcium intake affects the growth and formation of calcium stones.

 When purine is consumed in higher quantities, more uric acid is produced, leading to stone formation in the kidneys.
-Purine is available in large quantities in shellfish and red meat.
-Reducing a high purine diet and following a healthy diet is advisable.
+Purine is present in large quantities in shellfish and red meat.
+Reducing purine intake and following a healthy diet is advisable.